Marillion: Line-up, influences and sound changes

 Marillion's music has changed stylistically throughout their career.
-The band themselves stated that each new album tends to represent a reaction to the preceding one, and for this reason their output is difficult to 'pigeonhole'.
+The band themselves stated that each new album tends to represent a reaction to the preceding one; for this reason, their output is difficult to 'pigeonhole'.
 Although the band has featured two very distinct and different vocalists, the core instrumental line-up of Steve Rothery (lead guitar, and the sole 'pre-Fish' original member), Pete Trewavas (bass), Mark Kelly (keyboards) and Ian Mosley (drums) has been unchanged since 1984.

 Their 1980s sound (with Fish on vocals) was guitar and keyboard-led neo-prog.
 They have been described at their outset as "a bridge between punk and classic progressive rock".
-Guitarist Steve Rothery wrote most of the music during the period Fish was in the band.
+Rothery wrote most of the music during the period Fish was in the band.
 Iron Maiden guitarist Janick Gers commented, "What I love so much about Marillion is that they could be very strong and powerful and have very quiet passages, but the powerful stuff was really edgy and heavy...
 I just thought he (Fish) wrote good lyrics, and they wrote good music, and it fit together effortlessly."

 They were often compared unfavourably by critics during the Fish era with the Peter Gabriel era of Genesis, although the band had many other influences.
-Fish was influenced by a wide range of artists and his favourite albums were by artists such as Van der Graaf Generator, Joni Mitchell, the Who, Pink Floyd, John Martyn, Yes, Lowell George, Led Zeppelin, Roy Harper, the Faces, the Beatles and Supertramp.
-Rothery's main influences were Jimi Hendrix, Carlos Santana, David Gilmour, Andrew Latimer of Camel, Steve Hackett, Jeff Beck and Joni Mitchell, with Gordon Giltrap also an early influence on the development of his playing style.
+Fish was influenced by a wide range of artists and his favourite albums were by artists such as Van der Graaf Generator, Joni Mitchell, the Who, Pink Floyd, John Martyn, Yes, Lowell George, Led Zeppelin, Roy Harper, Faces, the Beatles and Supertramp.
+Rothery's main influences were Andrew Latimer of Camel, Steve Hackett of Genesis and David Gilmour of Pink Floyd.
+He also cited Jimi Hendrix, Carlos Santana, Jeff Beck and Joni Mitchell as influences, with Gordon Giltrap an early influence on the development of his playing style.
 Kelly's biggest inspiration was Yes keyboardist Rick Wakeman, and Trewavas' favourite bass player was Paul McCartney.
 Original drummer Mick Pointer was a huge fan of Neil Peart's drumming in his favourite band, Rush.

 During the Steve Hogarth era, their sound has been compared, on various albums, to more contemporary acts such as U2, Radiohead, Coldplay, Muse, Talk Talk, Elbow, and Massive Attack.
-In 2016, Hogarth himself was quoted as describing the band: "If Pink Floyd and Radiohead had a love child that was in touch with their feminine side, they would be us."
+In 2016, Hogarth was quoted as describing the band: "If Pink Floyd and Radiohead had a love child that was in touch with their feminine side, they would be us."
 According to an interview with Rothery in 2016, many of their later albums with Hogarth had been written by jamming.